jumping283/2016-roblox/README.md

 - ✔️ `/game-name-place?id=1` Before 2015 game details page
 - ✔️ `/games` Games list page
   - Genre filters and sort have no effect at this time.
-- :x: `/places/{placeId}/update` Update place page
+- ✔ `/places/{placeId}/update` Update place page
-  - Nearly identical to modern Roblox
+  - TODO: Only like 20% done, a lot of features are missing

 **Economy**
 - ✔️ `/My/Money.aspx` Transactions and trades page